zchee/golang-wiki/Modules.md

 If you add a new import to your source code that is not yet covered by a `require` in `go.mod`, any go command run (e.g., 'go build') will automatically look up the proper module and add the *highest* version of that new direct dependency to your module's `go.mod` as a `require` directive (e.g., `require D v1.2.3`).

 The *minimal version selection* algorithm is used to select the versions of all modules used in a build.
 For each module in a build, the version selected by minimal version selection is always the semantically *highest* of the versions explicitly required by a `require` directive in the main module or one of its dependencies.
-This effectively locks versions into place until the module author or user chooses an explicit new version or chooses to upgrade to the latest available version.
+This effectively locks each version into place until the module author or user chooses an explicit new version or chooses to upgrade to the latest available version.

 For a brief rationale and overview of the minimal version selection algorithm, [see the "High Fidelity Builds" section](https://github.com/golang/proposal/blob/master/design/24301-versioned-go.md#update-timing--high-fidelity-builds) of the official proposal, or see the [more detailed `vgo` blog series](https://research.swtch.com/vgo).